Allen Reynolds: Later career

 Allen Reynolds' songs have left a lasting legacy on the country music scene.
 Hal Ketchum covered the 1960s hit "Five O'Clock World" on his 1991 debut album Past the Point of Rescue, with Reynolds as co-producer alongside Jim Rooney, which became a Top 20 country single for Ketchum.

 Reynolds has kept busy in the music industry working as a noted record producer.
 Reynolds produced many of Garth Brooks's hit albums.
 He has also produced albums for Kathy Mattea, Hal Ketchum, Emmylou Harris, George Hamilton IV and the O'Kanes.

+Jack's Tracks recording studio

+In 1975, Reynolds purchased Jack's Tracks recording studio from Jack Clement for $65,000, and produced many albums there, including many of Garth Brooks' albums.
+In 2010, Reynolds sold the studio to Brooks.
+In 2012, in honor of his 50th birthday, Brooks renamed the studio Allentown.